Engineering Program (CTE)

 Length: Semester

 Picking up where the CAD course left off, students will dive deeper into CAD software to explore more techniques for 2D sketches, 3D models, and complex multi-component assemblies.
 In this project-based course, students are faced with genuine problems and tasked with modeling solutions using their digital tools.
-They also have an opportunity to thoroughly prepare for the Autodesk Certified User’s exam for Autodesk Fusion 360 or Autodesk Inventor, an industry recognized certificate.
-In addition, this course will equip students to be the primary designers in advanced robotics and drones courses.
+Students will create physical representations of a variety of 3D models.
+They also have an opportunity to thoroughly prepare for the Autodesk Certified User’s exam for Autodesk, an industry recognized certificate.
+In addition, this course will equip students to be the primary designers in advanced robotics and drones courses, as well as the school's FRC robotics team.

 *This course can be applied to the Honors Diploma.